Job Openings

 - Set up and strike rehearsals and performances

-- Be available to musicians and conductors before, during, and after rehearsal
+- Be available to musicians before, during, and after rehearsals

 - Remain on duty during rehearsal to resolve emergency and non-emergency issues